U.S.-backed Syrian force warns against new Turkish attack | Law-Order

 "We have engaged with the Turkish government.
 We have indicated our opposition to any decision to take military action on the Syrian side of the border.
 We think that nothing should be done to break the ceasefire lines that have already been established," Linda Thomas Greenfield said.
 She added that any such action would not only increase suffering but also the number of displaced people, including some who might try to cross the border into Turkey.

-DEADLY VIOLENCE President Tayyip Erdogan said on Wednesday Turkey would rid northern Syria's Tal Rifaat and Manbij areas of terrorists, confirming the targets of the new incursion for the first time and saying it would continue into other regions.
+DEADLY VIOLENCE President Tayyip Erdogan said on Wednesday Turkey would rid Syria's Tal Rifaat and Manbij areas of terrorists, confirming the targets of the incursion and saying it would continue into other regions.

+Turkey is one of several powers drawn into the war in Syria, where Russia backs the government.
+Russian army helicopters have been making unusually frequent flights over northern areas held by the government or SDF over the last week, the Syrian Observatory for Human Rights, a UK-based organisation which reports on the conflict, said.

-There has been an uptick in violence near the border in recent days, but sources on both sides say they have not seen big military movements.
-The SDF-aligned Manbij Military Council said one of its fighters was killed on Thursday while repelling an attempted infiltration by Turkey-backed fighters.
+On the ground, there has been an uptick in violence between Syrian parties to the war.
+But sources on both sides say they have not seen big military movements.
+The SDF-aligned Manbij Military Council said one of its fighters was killed while repelling an attempted infiltration by Turkey-backed fighters.

-Two of the attacking forces were killed, Sharfan Darwish, its spokesperson, told Reuters in a voice recording.
+Two of the attacking forces were killed, Sharfan Darwish, its spokesperson, said.
 There was no immediate comment from Turkey-backed groups in the area.
 Reuters could not independently confirm the incident.

-A Turkey-backed Syrian rebel force, the National Army, said the SDF had stepped up shelling of its areas.
-"We are responding from our positions and Turkish bases in the area are shelling YPG positions," Major Youssef Hammoud, its spokesperson, told Reuters.
+A Turkey-backed Syrian rebel force, the National Army, said the SDF had intensified shelling of its areas.
+"We are responding from our positions and Turkish bases in the area are shelling YPG positions," Major Youssef Hammoud, its spokesperson, said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)